BradHutchings/Mmojo-Server-v2/docs/103-Create-Mmojo-Share.md

 ---
 ### Create Mmojo Share
 Create an SMB share on a computer on your network.
 It should have a user and password so you can access it from your build systems.
 Write down the hostname of the computer, and the user that can access the share.
+You will be prompted for the share's password when you actually mount it.

 ---
 ### Mount Mmojo Share